Convoy HG 76

-HG 76 (19 to 23 December 1941) was an Allied convoy of the HG (Homeward from Gibraltar) series, during the Second World War.
-It was notable for the destruction of five German U-boats (the true total was not known to the British until after the war).
+Convoy HG 76 (19 to 23 December 1941) was an Allied convoy of the HG (Homeward from Gibraltar) series, during the Second World War.
+It was notable for the destruction of five German U-boats, although the true total was not known to the British until after the war.

-Two Focke-Wulf Condor long-range reconnaissance aircraft were shot down by Martlet fighters.
-The fighter cover was provided by the escort carrier HMS Audacity, which was sunk during the voyage along with a destroyer and two merchant ships.
-Despite the loss of the escort carrier, it was regarded as the first big convoy victory for the Allies in the Battle of the Atlantic.
+Two Condor long-range reconnaissance aircraft were shot down by British Martlet fighters from the escort carrier HMS Audacity, which was sunk later on the voyage, along with a destroyer and two merchant ships.
+Despite the loss of Audacity, it was regarded as the first big convoy victory for the Allies in the Battle of the Atlantic.